BarackOBusiness/BarackOBusiness/scripts/desktop/soundboard/README.md

 ## Dependencies
 - lua (only tested on 5.4)
 - luaposix, which can be installed via [luarocks](https://luarocks.org/): `luarocks install luaposix`
-- ffmpeg
+- sox
-- pipewire w/ pw-play
+- pipewire w/ the pw-play utility

 # Usage
 Run the process with the path to the sounds directory as a parameter, either in the background from a shell manually or through a user-level service/desktop environment automatically.
 Then send signals to the process like so: